ExtendRealityLtd/VRTK/README.md

   pointer colour will change to the `Pointer Miss Color` and the `WorldPointerDestinationSet` event will not be triggered, which will prevent teleporting into areas where the play area will collide.
+  * **Ignore Target With Tag Or Class:** A string that specifies an object Tag or the name of a Script attached to an obejct and notifies the play area cursor to ignore collisions with the object.
   * **Pointer Visibility:** Determines when the pointer beam should be
   displayed:
    * `On_When_Active` only shows the pointer beam when the Pointer